bellogo/wallaceV2/README.md

 run `npm install` to install all the dependencies of the project

 ### Usage
-run  `npm run server` to get the project running
+run  `npm run server` to get the project running locally

 ## Authors